50 Days of Embodiment

 Living into our faith as Christians has always been a full body experience.

-Join us during the first 50 days of the Season of Pentecost as we seek to embody our faith more fully in The Great Story we are writing with our lives.
+Below you’ll find some spiritual practices that can help us embody our faith more fully in The Great Story we are writing with our lives.

-Scroll to the bottom of this page for links to details and directions on how to do various embodiment practices.
+Here’s a quick link straight to the details and directions on how to do various embodiment practices.

 Being human is not the same thing as thinking.